 Retired member associations sponsor newsletters and social events for ACERA retirees and surviving beneficiaries.
 Members of these associations normally attend ACERA Board and Committee meetings and provide a report to the associations’ respective boards.
 The associations also lobby on behalf of retirees.
 Membership is optional.
 To request a membership application, contact the association or ACERA Member Services.

-Your nominal monthly dues ($3 for ACRE and $1 for REAC) can be deducted from your retirement allowance.
+Your nominal monthly dues (currently $3 for ACRE and $1 for REAC ,but subject to change) can be deducted from your retirement allowance.
 In the event of your death, your spouse/domestic partner can continue membership.

 ACERA will deduct retiree association dues from your retirement allowance check.

 ACRE – Alameda County Retired Employees (sponsored by SEIU Local 1021)

 The Alameda County Retired Employees organization (ACRE) has advocated for Alameda County retirees since 1926.
 It is a chapter of SEIU Local 1021, formerly SEIU Local 616.
 ACRE works with active Alameda County employees on issues of common concern, such as endorsing and helping to elect members to the ACERA Board of Retirement, ensuring the sustainability of retiree health plan benefits, and working to ensure the financial integrity of the retirement fund.
 ACRE works with the California Retirees’ County Employees Association (CRCEA) legislative committee and the SEIU State Council on bills to improve retiree benefits.
 The organization also works with the State Association of County Retirement Systems (SACRS) and the Congress of California Seniors.
 Membership may include a death benefit.